Please also refer to the City's Coastal Lighting Standards.

-The seven species of sea turtles include: the green turtle, hawksbill, leatherback, loggerhead, olive ridley, Kemp’s ridley and flatback.
+There are seven species of sea turtles including the green turtle, hawksbill, leatherback, loggerhead, olive ridley, Kemp’s ridley and flatback.
 All but the olive ridley and flatback are found in Florida.
-Females nest every two or three years during the summer, when they crawl to the shore to dig a nest in the sand using her rear flippers.
-She deposits about 100 eggs the size of ping pong balls in the nest hole.
+Females nest every two or three years during the summer, when they crawl to the shore to dig a nest in the sand using her rear fins.
+The female deposits about 100 eggs the size of ping pong balls in the nest.
 When she’s finished, she covers the eggs with sand and returns to the ocean.
 Male sea turtles never return to the shore after hatching.
 Only 1 in 1,000 hatchlings will survive to adulthood.Excess lighting from buildings and streets draw hatchlings toward land and deter females from nesting.
 Hatchlings have an innate instinct that leads them in the brightest direction, which is ideally the moonlight reflecting off of the ocean.

 If you live or stay within view of the Gulf, be sure to turn off the lights inside your house when you leave and keep your curtains drawn when you are home.
 Also, make sure any exterior lights visible from the beach are turtle compliant.
 Do not use flashlights or cellphones on the beach at night.